RigPlane

 No decodes in the waterfall

 WSJT-X is not getting RX audio.
-Two things to check: WSJT-X Audio → Soundcard Input must be BlackHole 2ch (not Built-in Microphone, not the IC-7610 USB Audio device directly), and RigPlane Pro must be showing RX audio in its own operator console.
-If RigPlane is silent, the audio bridge is not running — quit and relaunch RigPlane Pro.
+Two things to check: WSJT-X Audio → Soundcard Input must be RigPlane Virtual Cable Input (not Built-in Microphone, not the IC-7610 USB Audio device directly), and RigPlane Pro must be showing RX audio in its own operator console.
+If RigPlane is silent, the audio path is not running — quit and relaunch RigPlane Pro.

 PTT does not key the radio